 Be able to ask questions and receive guidance from Health Department staff on improving your restaurant's food safety practices

 At this time, there are no workshops scheduled.
-Please check this site in February 2019 for the Spring 2019 schedule.
+Please check back on this page for the Spring 2020 schedule.